EKuki/Mini-R-course/content/courses/example/_index.md

 ## Audience

 I created this workshop to capacitate the Healthcare-Associated Infections team at the California Department of Public Health.
 The main aim was to leave some skills behind on R and Social Network Analysis.
 The team was proficient in SAS, some were familiar with R and some were not.
 I put the course together week after week and created `code`, `slides` and `video` material.
-Unfortunately, our video software failed a couple of times; following the code and the slides should do, though.
+Unfortunately, our video software failed a couple of times.
+If you follow the code and the slides you should be OK, though.

 In the video material we go through some extra details, q/a, live troubleshooting and everything you can think could go wrong on an live tutorial.
 Videos are slow, so feel free to increase the speed and remember to watch in HQ (check youtube options).

 ## Credit

 I borrowed plenty of material from several sources.
 Online references to those are cited at the end of each power point.
-The datasets we are using for practice is simulated data that me and my colleagues at [CADMS](https://cadms.vetmed.ucdavis.edu/), UC Davis, developed for a workshop tought at the [ISVEE](http://isvee.net/) conference, back in 2018.
+The datasets we are using for practice is simulated data that my colleagues at [CADMS](https://cadms.vetmed.ucdavis.edu/), UC Davis, and I developed for a workshop tought at the [ISVEE](http://isvee.net/) conference, back in 2018.

 ## Overall learning outcomes